Service Dogs vs Emotional Support Dogs: Learning the Difference with Darwin's Expert Guide

 Training a rescue dog or new dog to be a service dog often requires rigorous training in order to perform specific tasks that aid their handlers.
 This includes obedience training and specialized skills training.
 In contrast, emotional support dogs, while requiring basic obedience training, don't undergo the same level of specialized training as service dogs.

 For all dogs, including service and emotional support companions, a nutritious diet plays a vital role in their overall well-being.
-At Darwin's, we understand the importance of providing high-quality, natural pet and dog food to support the health and vitality of your loyal friend.
+At Darwin's, we understand the importance of providing high-quality, natural pet food and fresh dog food to support the health and vitality of your loyal friend.

 Navigating the legalities is integral.
 Service dogs are afforded extensive rights under the ADA, ensuring they can accompany their handlers in various public spaces.
 Emotional support dogs may be protected under the Fair Housing Act, allowing them access to housing despite pet restrictions.